 The message should be complete to bring desirable results.
 It should include everything The Reader needs for the reaction you desire.
 You should know what information are reader wants or needs.
 You should be able to know the reader’s background viewpoint needs attitudes and emotions.

 a.
 Provide all necessary information: Answering the five W’s help make messages clear.
-Who, What, When, Where, and Why are known as Five W’s of communication.
+Who, What, When, Where, and Why are known as the Five W’s of communication.

 b.
-Answer all questions asked: Look for questions like when a peer buried within a paragraph.
+Answer all questions asked: Look for questions like when a peer is buried within a paragraph.
 Locate them and their answer preciously.

 c.
 Give something extra, when desirable: Use your good judgment in offering additional material if the sender’s message was incomplete.

-A business letter must be complete. it should contain all the details that are to be communicated by the writer to the person receiving the letter. for the latter to be complete, the writing must be properly planned and organized.
-Organizing a letter consists of Sequencing all details logically and presenting them cogently. further, should not be a mere list hastily put together. there should be Cohesion in the letter. a properly plan well organized, coherent, and the cohesive letter is likely to evoke a positive response from the reader.
+A business letter must be complete. it should contain all the details that are to be communicated by the writer to the person receiving the letter. for the letter to be complete, the writing must be properly planned and organized.
+Organizing a letter consists of Sequencing all details logically and presenting them cogently. further, should not be a mere list hastily put together. there should be Cohesion in the letter. a properly plan well organized, coherent, and cohesive letter is likely to evoke a positive response from the reader.